Beginner's Guide: Starting Out in the World

 Lands and Expansions

-here you can select an overview map of your realm, a large land-mass of interlinked areas.
+you can select an overview map of your realm, a large land-mass of interlinked areas.
 This is known as the classic world or the mainland.
-This is the most familiar and populous area of your ream, and here you can find dungeons appropriate to any level.
+This is the most familiar and populous area of your realm, and here you can find dungeons appropriate to any level.

-Near your starting area you will find a glowing portal.
+Near your mainland starting area, after you leave the tutorial zone, you will find a glowing portal.
 This leads to the Shrouded Isles.
 Shrouded Isles provides vast open areas that can be idea hunting grounds, as well as the challenging and exotic Epic dungeons.

 Nearby each of the capital cities is the entrance to the Foundations housing areas.
 Here players can invest in real estate and sell goods out of their homes.
 This is one of the best places to find high quality equipment at a good price.
 Market explorers are located near the entrance and in the central marketplace of each zone, and you can use them to search for exactly what you want.
 You can either run to the house to buy the item or you can have the market explorer fetch it for a small fee.